daiphuongngo/Brain-Tumor-Deep-Learning-Detection-VGG-ResNet-EfficientNet-ConvNeXt-Segmentation-SAM-UNet-DeepLabV3/README.md

 https://keras.io/examples/vision/oxford_pets_image_segmentation/

 This dataset is manageable in size, and I’ll rely on Keras, scikit-image and pretrained models to optimize both performance and training time.

+## Computer Vision Application for Image Preprocessing

+For my project, I plan to work on brain tumor detection in grayscale MRI images using deep learning techniques such as segmentation, augmentation, edge sharpening and if possible, masking and/or segmentation.
+MRI images are grayscale and vary as they depend on scanners, capturing different slices of the brain.
+These challenges arise when working with MRI data that could lower model performance.
+An issue is a lack of high-quality MRI images, especially annotated ones, causing an imbalance in the dataset.
+In addition, there are variations in brain size, tumor size and the angle of MRI scan which also lower model accuracy.
+To improve image quality and, hopefully, consistency, some preprocessing techniques might help as I try to increase model accuracy.
+The first ones can be normalization and standardization as pixel intensity values can be adjusted to a common scale.
+Enhancing contrast by histogram equalization can highlight tumor areas more effectively.
+Then, applying filters like Gaussian can denoise and reduce artifacts.
+As the image data is not abundant for training, data augmentation like rotation, flipping or even shifts in intensity can diversify the data and enhance the generalization of models.
+Edge detection and sharpening can also improve tumor boundaries.
+Before that, removing unnecessary areas of the images can help crop the image by covering the skull only.

+## Significant Conern - Bias

+Bias in the medical imaging powered by machine learning, particularly brain tumor detection is a major concern.
+One common issue is because of the quality of the images, which are used for training purposes, that can affect the precision and reliability of classification, segmentation and even object detection models.

+With that being mentioned, I find the key problem that is the most challenging for image processing phase is image quality variation.
+The scanner's images can experience low resolution (the most obvious behavior), noise, scanner artifacts (they can show a character like A, B, C at the image corner) and contrast inconsistencies for the whole brain and skull artifacts.
+As the images vary in different aspects, which I consider them as exceptional cases from standard and common quality brain images: brightness, resolution and angles (from top to bottom, or from back to front, with or without eyes and neck, which adds up more artifacts than usual), that accumulates with more challenges and struggles when dealing with feature extraction, causing inconsistent predictions.

+Another major issue is class imbalance in the given images.
+In my dataset, there are 98 images of brains without tumors versus 155 images of brains with tumors.
+This imbalance causes the models to be trained with and observe more examples of tumors, which sounds attractive, but unfortunately, might be more prone to and biased toward detecting tumors, even when there is no tumor exists, which is false positive.
+On the other hand, underrepresented images without tumors might cause tumors undetected, which is false negative, causing more serious risk.

+To rectify the problems, I've been thinking about some techniques to apply for and test the ending results when put into the models.

+Data augmentation can help to apply certain tasks like rotation, flipping, contrast adjustment and noise surpression to have more diverse data for model training.

+Class rebalancing might offer an effective fight against bias with oversampling or undersampling.
+I have to think which one makes more sense for this project.

+Transfer learning can reduce much of model development by using pretrained models that were trained on large-scale medical datasets to improve performance on my limited data.

+Not relying on a single metric, accuracy, is a must as there are other metrics like precision, recall and their curves, AUC ROC, F1 to consider about.

+I've been thinking about finding more images to merge into my dataset or find a brand new dataset but their load are very heavy for limited cloud storage and model consumption within limited project timeline for this course if not running on Kaggle notebook but on Google Colab Pro (plus) and better version of Google Drive.

+## Major Preparation - Feature Extraction

+Brain tumor detection from MRI scan images is my project for this course to explore and apply feature extraction techniques to identify tumors more efficiently and accurately.
+These images include different sizes and shapes of tumors and normal brain scans for a balanced dataset.
+Some features for tumor detection that I have been thinking about, such as:

+Tumors have different textures than normal brain tissue and asymmetry location.
+Extracting features based on entropy can differentiate these areas.

+Tumors have unusual shapes, and boundaries.
+Using edge detection techniques like Sobel filters and Canny edge detection can help to capture them.

+Tumors can be displayed in bright or dark areas.
+Using intensity histograms and threshold techniques can highlight abnormal areas.

+Some key properties that I will use in these applications are as follows:

+Asymmetry and unusual boundaries: tumor objects tend to exist on one side, causing an asymmetry appearance.

+Contrast differences: tumors can be displayed with contrast variations which is not observed in health brain image.

+Different scale analysis: Tumors can exhibit in varying sizes so features should be extracted at different scales when analyzing multi-scale features.